Connecting Communities team at Walsall College are here to support you

 For example, a number of clients enrolled onto the final ‘health and social’ course near the end of this academic year prior to the coronavirus.
 The aforementioned clients who enrolled on the course already held knowledge of the health and social care sector and had a variety of personal experiences, but held no academic knowledge in terms of the subject or sector or held any professional working experiences.
 During the course we could see in particular one client ‘Lisa’ had a real passion, enthusiasm, drive and ambition to work within the care industry and transfer her academic knowledge learnt and personal experiences into professional work experiences.

-Therefore, through regular meetings with project mentor Jake, Lisa’s aims and goals were discussed and examined as to how they can be reached effectively and successfully.
-This led to project mentor Jake seeking out working opportunities for Lisa at every possible avenue within the care industry and motivating Lisa to do the same.
+Therefore, through regular meetings with a project mentor, Lisa’s aims and goals were discussed and examined as to how they can be reached effectively and successfully.
+This led to the project mentors seeking out working opportunities for Lisa at every possible avenue within the care industry and motivating Lisa to do the same.
 The job searching conducted brought some great success initially with Lisa being offered a role within the care sector and within a few weeks she had started her training, however, due to the coronavirus, her job role came under some threat and therefore she failed to begin working there officially.

 This led to a drop in confidence from the service user, however, project mentor continued to support Lisa in her on-going job search and help her through regular discussions over the phone in recent weeks led to Lisa finding a number of care roles that took her interest.
 Lisa began to apply for job roles within the care sector which led to her being offered a fantastic job role and she has gone on to complete her training helping her to become a ‘key worker’ within one of the hardest times within current times.